-All new Directors of GrainCorp undertake a company induction program which is tailored to their individual needs.
-Typically, GrainCorp's induction program involves meetings with Executives and employees, briefings on GrainCorp's business and strategic plans, independent meetings with external and internal auditors and other advisors, discussions with the Chairman and other Directors, and the provision of relevant corporate material and information.
-New Directors are encouraged to visit GrainCorp's assets as soon as practicable to gain a thorough appreciation of the Group's asset profile, business drivers and risk factors.
-In his first year on the Board, Mr Peter Richards toured a number of GrainCorp locations, including malt operations in Victoria and country silos in Southern New South Wales.
+Upon appointment, Directors undertake a comprehensive induction program tailored to their individual needs, outlining key information relevant to their role.
+This includes briefings on the Company's business and strategic plans, culture and values, policies, operations and the environment in which it operates.
+The program also includes meetings with external and internal auditors and other advisors, and discussions with the Chairman and other Directors, along with extensive background reading materials including information on any current issues before the Board.
+New Directors are encouraged to visit GrainCorp's assets to gain a thorough appreciation of the Group's asset profile, business drivers and risk factors.